James Barr (presenter): Early work as a presenter

-In 2017, Barr obtained notoriety for his role as a presenter on MTV News.
-That same year, Barr also hosted the 2017 Student Pride Festival in London, alongside his role as a presenter on Heat Radio.
+In 2017, Barr hosted the 2017 Student Pride Festival in London, alongside his role as a presenter on Heat Radio.
 Across his roles as a presenter on MTV, ambassador for Student Pride, A Gay and a NonGay podcast, and columnist for Attitude magazine, Barr has interviewed celebrities including Ariana Grande, Justin Bieber, Taylor Lautner, Chloe Grace Moretz, Troye Sivan, DNCE and Charli XCX, amongst others.
-His other ventures included live presenting at the Isle of Wight Festival, Brighton Pride and Manchester Pride, as well as presenting as a red-carpet reporter at the BRIT Awards.
 He has also appeared as a panellist on Eurovision: You Decide and BBC Three docu-series I'm Coming Out.
-Barr and Kristen Meinzer briefly hosted a podcast called When Megan Met Harry: A Royal Wedding Cast, a play on words of the Nora Ephron-romcom film When Harry Met Sally...
-(1989), and covers the royal engagement and wedding of Prince Harry, Duke of Sussex and Meghan Markle.
+Barr and Kristen Meinzer briefly hosted a podcast called When Megan Met Harry: A Royal Wedding Cast, which covers the engagement and wedding of Prince Harry and Meghan Markle.

 A Gay and a NonGay

-Barr's podcast A Gay and a NonGay has been called the "UK's leading LGBTQ+ comedy podcast" by the media.
-Barr initially began the podcast in 2016, after his friend Talia moved abroad and asked him to look after her boyfriend Dan Hudson.
+Barr began the podcast A Gay and a NonGay in 2015, after his friend Talia moved abroad and asked him to look after her boyfriend Dan Hudson.
 The podcast centres around topical discussion from gay and non-gay perspectives, with James providing the gay perspective, and Dan Hudson providing the heterosexual perspective.
-The podcast "challenges their differences to show that gays and nongays can be the best of friends.
-They cover a range of topics from day to day life, differences in perceptions, homophobia, coming out, mental health and lighter topics like dating and Dan learning all about douching."
 According to Pods up North, the podcast has over two million listens as of 2020.
 The duo were due to take the show out on tour in 2020, but this was cancelled due to the COVID-19 pandemic.
 A Gay and a NonGay was nominated for the Best Entertainment Podcast in 2017 and won the Bronze Award for the 2018 Best Comedy Category at the British Podcast Awards.
 Since then, Barr has been part of the judging panel for the awards.